crossplane/crossplane/GOVERNANCE.md

 #### Maintainers for New Repositories

-The guidelines of collaborating for 2-3 months may not be feasible for when a new repository is being created in the Crossplane organization.
+The guidelines of collaborating for 2-3 months may not be feasible for when a new repository is being created in the Crossplane organizations.
 For new repositories, the steering committee can choose to “bootstrap” the maintainer team as they see fit.